Stay in Vienna

 What works with kids

-What doesn’t really
+What doesn’t really work

 Hofburg imperial apartments.
 An hour of audio guide past glass cases.
 The mood breaks fast.
+The Hofburg courtyards and Heldenplatz from outside deliver the Sisi moment just fine - more in the sights overview.

 Sleeping with kids

-Transit with kids
+Public transport with kids

-Bad weather, emergency plan
+Weird weather, emergency plan